fr0xk/Scripts/Markdown/current_investing_environment.md

-## Article: The Impact of Financial Crisis, Behavioral Biases, and Political Beliefs on the Modern Financial Landscape
+## The Impact of Financial Crisis, Behavioral Biases, and Political Beliefs on the Modern Financial Landscape